nicoverbruggen/phpmon/README.md

 # PHP Monitor

+> ⭐️ If this software has been useful to you, all I ask is that you **please star the repository**, so I know that the software is being used.
+You can also send me  [feedback](https://twitter.com/nicoverbruggen) if the app came in handy.
+Thank you! 😃

 <img src="./phpmon/Assets.xcassets/AppIcon.appiconset/icon_128x128@2x.png" alt="phpmon icon" width="128px" />

 PHP Monitor (or phpmon) is a lightweight macOS utility app that runs on your Mac and displays the active PHP version in your status bar.